neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] `CommentForm` props: `onSubmitComment`
 - [ ] Create a `Comments` components
 - [ ] `Comments` props: `comments`
-- [ ] ~~All acceptance criteria marked with 🖼️ are covered by component testing~~
+- [ ] All acceptance criteria marked with 🖼️ are covered by component testing

 ---

-### Hyper Bonus: User Story 8: Persist Favorites and Comments in the Browser
+### User Story 8: Persist Favorites and Comments in the Browser

 #### Value Proposition